Louisa Young

 Louisa Young is a British novelist, songwriter, short-story writer, biographer and journalist, whose work has appeared in 32 languages.
 By 2023 she had published seven novels under her own name and five with her daughter, the actor Isabel Adomakoh Young, under the pen name Zizou Corder.
-Her eleventh novel, Devotion, appeared in June 2016.
-She has also written three non-fiction books, The Book of the Heart (Flamingo, 2000) and A Great Task of Happiness (Macmillan, 1995; Lulu, 2012).
-Her memoir, You Left Early: A True Story of Love and Alcohol (Borough Press, 2018), is an account of her relationship with the composer Robert Lockhart and of his alcoholism.
+She has also written three non-fiction books, The Book of the Heart (Flamingo, 2000), A Great Task of Happiness: The Life of Kathleen Scott (Macmillan, 1995; Lulu, 2012) and her memoir, You Left Early: A True Story of Love and Alcohol (Borough Press, 2018), an account of her relationship with the composer Robert Lockhart and of his alcoholism.
 Her most recent novel, Twelve Months and a Day, was published in June 2022 (Borough Press) in the UK, and in the US in January 2023 (Putnam).
+She is currently working on three new volumes of The Cazalet Chronicles, by Elizabeth Jane Howard.
+The first is The Golden Hours (MacMillan, September 2026).

-She is currently working on a Musical Theatre adaptation.
+She is a Fellow of the Royal Society of Literature.

 Prizes

 Young's work has been nominated and shortlisted for prizes that include the Orange Prize for Fiction, the Costa Book of the Year, the Costa Novel of the Year, the Galaxy Audiobook of the Year Prize, which it won, the Booktrust Teenage Prize, the Carnegie Medal, the International Dublin Literary Award, the Wellcome Book Prize and the Folio Prize.
 It has been chosen by the Richard and Judy Book Club.